microsoft/pxt-arcade/docs/test/skillmap/story/story2.md

 ---

-- :mouse pointer:  You can keep adding to this card or change it to be something completely different.
+- :mouse pointer:  You can add to this card or change it to be something completely different.

 💡 **Tip:** _If your code isn't working and you can't figure out why, click "Replace my code" to replace the blocks in your workspace with new starter code._